anselmeamekoe/TabSRA/README.md

 the model parameters are preceded by ```module```.
  - ```module_n_head```: int (default=2)
    Number of SRA head/ensemble.
 Bigger values gives capacity to the model to produce less stable/robust explanations.
-   Typical values are 1 or 2
+   Typical values are 1 or 2.

  - ```module__dim_head```: int (default=8)
    The attention head dimension , $d_k$ in the paper.
-   Typical values are {4,8,12}
+   Typical values are {4,8,12}.

   - ```module__n_hidden_encoder```: int (default=1)
-   The number of hidden layers in  in the Key/Query encoder Typical values are {1,2}
+   The number of hidden layers in  in the Key/Query encoder.
+   Typical values are {1,2}.

  - ```module__dropout_rate```: float (default=0.0)
    The neuron dropout rate used  in the Key/Query encorder during the training.

  - ```module__classifier_bias```: bool (default=True)
-   Whether to use bias term in the downstream linear classifier
+   Whether to use bias term in the downstream linear classifier.

  - ```optimizer```: (default=torch.optim.Adam)

  - ```optimizer__lr```: float (default=0.05)
-   learning rate used for the training
+   learning rate used for the training.

  - ```max_epochs```: int (default=100)
-   Maximal number of training iterations
+   Maximal number of training iterations.

  - ```batch_size```: int (default=256)

 ### Todo